-In patients over 65 living in long term care facilities, 83% of patients develop a second or third chronic condition within the first three years of been diagnosed with one chronic disease.
+In patients over 65 living in long term care facilities, 83% of patients develops a second or third chronic condition within the first three years of been diagnosed with one chronic disease.
 The Chronic Disease Prevention Platform (CDPP) service prevents this from happening.

 Also, without preventive care, patients quickly rack up healthcare costs.
 Average hypertension care is €14,000/year, and cardiac care is €6,000/year.

 The CDPP service builds on Think Biosolution’s single point of care NurseAnn™ device to collect symptoms and vitals that AI-based risk indicators can interpret to simultaneously detect the onset of the six most common chronic conditions, which include Hypertension, Dementia, Diabetes, Atherosclerosis, Stroke and Atrial Fibrillations.

 Users and their needs

 The Chronic Disease Prevention Platform (CDPP) service is used by facility nurse managers in long term care facilities to monitor and triage patients automatically.
 Currently, nurse managers using remote monitoring have to manually analyse individual patient vitals and symptoms and screen them for individual diseases.
 This equates to nurse managers in a handful of top-tier private facilities spending a few hours per patient a week to analyse a patient’s health data.
 In most long-term care facilities, preventive care is too expensive to deliver.
 As a result, the patient only receives care in severe or critical stages when they present physiological symptoms.

 Key user/customer segments targeted by the CDPP service are long term care facilities and home health care agencies:

 Long-term care facilities want to deploy preventive care on top of their existing workflows, reduce the burden on nursing staff, and improve patients' quality of life.